Engine of innovation

 In his article for Capital, Innolytics® founder and managing director Dr. Jens-Uwe Meyer puts forward the provocative thesis: “Hire Creative Accountants!”
 His argument: “Innovative optimizers are constantly looking for improvement potential in their products, strategies, and processes.
 An accountant who critically scrutinises processes, identifies problems where others don’t see them, and makes suggestions for solutions is more valuable to these companies than someone who only looks at the rules.”

 An important point in the sustainable development of an innovation culture is the networking of employees to the outside world.
 This works, for example, by establishing open innovation processes within the company.
+Innovation software supports companies in setting up and establishing such innovation networks.

 Different forms of innovation culture